SVG logo by Gaëtan Tapon (Paris, France)

 In practice, RefPerSys requires some graphical user interface with autocompletion facilities, and displaying graphically small parts of its heap (perhaps as abstract syntax trees or nested boxes), inspired by the past Centaur system..
 It is well known that GUI toolkits like Qt or FLTK are more easily used with C++ code generators, which are parts of RefPerSys.
 So we need to work a lot.

-a rewrite in C effort was attempted (for political reasons) in fall 2021.
+a rewrite in C effort started (for political reasons) in fall 2021.
 See code on github.com/RefPerSys/refpersys-in-c.

 talks